-Unfortunately, conventional makeup brands don’t really account for the fact that some of the ingredients they use to help us add that pop of color or to complete our look are actually toxic or potentially harmful to us.
-Even though it goes right on our lips and we practically eat as the day goes on.
+Unfortunately, conventional makeup brands don’t account for the fact that some of the ingredients they use to help us add that pop of color or to complete our look are toxic or potentially harmful to us.
+Even though it goes right on our lips, and we practically eat as the day goes on.
 I mean… we all know the taste of lipstick for a reason…

 Though this might feel like common sense to some of us, it is not.
-Even with higher-end brands who charge premium prices for their luxury goods.
-So here’s a list of our favorite brands for some of the best organic lipstick options that slay—minus the harmful ingredients!
+Even with higher-end brands that charge premium prices for their luxury goods.
+So here’s a list of our favorite brands for some of the best organic lipstick options that slay — minus the harmful ingredients!

-As for organic ingredients, 75% of all of the ingredients used in their products are organic though they favor fair trade over organic when they must choose between the two.
+As for organic ingredients, 75% of the ingredients used in their products are organic, though they favor fair trade over organic when they must choose between the two.

 All of the packaging used is currently around 75% waste-free.
-Where products do contain plastics, Elate makes sure they are recyclable as they continue working toward becoming an entirely plastic-free and waste-free company.
+Where products contain plastics, Elate ensures they are recyclable as they continue working toward becoming an entirely plastic-free and waste-free company.

 In search of organic red lipstick or organic pink lipstick?
 This is a great place to start.
 Their products feature organic and natural ingredients like organic castor seed oil and organic jojoba seed oil though they also contain some synthetic colorants like red 7 and blue 2.

-To package their lipsticks, Elate uses a recyclable plastic insert and an infinitely-recyclable aluminum wrap.
+Elate uses a recyclable plastic insert and an infinitely recyclable aluminum wrap to package their lipsticks.
 They can both be disposed of in household recycling bins!

-There is also a bamboo tube that can be crushed up with heavy pliers and composted.
-There is a sticker that does have to be thrown away in the trash but it is sourced locally as a more ethical alternative.
+A bamboo tube can also be crushed up with heavy pliers and composted.
+There is a sticker that does have to be thrown away in the trash, but it is sourced locally as a more ethical alternative.

-To ship their orders Elate makes sure to use size-appropriate, recyclable boxes made from post-consumer material, padded with paper fill material.
+To ship their orders, Elate uses size-appropriate, recyclable boxes made from post-consumer material, padded with paper fill material.
 If you live in Victoria, BC, they invite you to pick up your order at their warehouse!